Subhasis Sanyal — Updated On June 5th, 2023

 What is Kalman Filter?

-The Kalman filter, a fundamental tool in statistics and control theory, is an algorithm designed to estimate the state of a system by incorporating a sequence of measurements taken over time, accounting for statistical noise.
+The Kalman filter is a fundamental tool in statistics and control theory, is an algorithm designed to estimate the state of a system by incorporating a sequence of measurements taken over time, accounting for statistical noise.
 It achieves this by combining the predicted state of the system and the latest measurement in a weighted average.
 These weights are assigned based on the relative uncertainty of the values, with more confidence placed in measurements with lower estimated uncertainty.
 This process is also referred to as linear quadratic estimation.

 Linear Dynamical System for Kalman Filter

-To know the usability of the Kalman Filter, we need to have a little bit of intuition about the Linear Dynamical System.
-A dynamical system evolves throughout time, so it’s a function of time.
-Most of the systems that we see in real life are dynamical systems.
-We have a particular branch of mathematics known as Calculus which describes a dynamic system very well.
-It works in the area where we deal with change rates overtime or any other parameters.
 We call it a differential equation, right?
 So, if a set of differential equations describes a system, we call it a Linear Dynamic System.
 We must develop an algorithm to check an autonomous car’s position (latitude and longitude), direction, velocity, and other parameters.
 Now the position is nothing but a distance.
 And distance and velocity can be described with the help of differential equations, like rate of change in position or rate of change in direction or rate of change in velocity, etc.

 Linear Dynamical System for Kalman Filter